 When comparing ed vs Spacemacs, the Slant community recommends Spacemacs for most people.
-In the question“What are the best Linux text editors?”
-Spacemacs is ranked 13th while ed is ranked 22nd.
+In the question“What are the best text editors for UNIX-like systems?”
+Spacemacs is ranked 14th while ed is ranked 25th.
 The most important reason people chose Spacemacs is:

 Spacemacs is just a well-configured Emacs distribution with community-sourced best in class plugins and layers selected to take the setup pain out of Emacs.
 Evil mode gives the Vim bindings and modes for fast editing, while Helm makes everything discoverable to make learning to be more productive simple and unintrusive.